After School Rec Guidelines - Fall & Winter 2020

 Enrollment & Group Size

-After School Rec requires a minimum of 5 participants to operate and enrollment is capped at 15 participants each day.
+After School Rec requires a minimum of 4 participants to operate and enrollment is capped at 15 participants in Northbrook and 8 participants in Skokie.
 These programs operate on a 1:3-4 ratio.

 There will be one specialist running the activity who will maintain social distance from the participants.
-Staff will provide hands on assistance when needed while wearing appropriate PPE (facemasks).
-Participants in the programs will be given assigned spaces throughout the outdoor area to ensure social distancing practices are followed.
+Staff will provide hands-on assistance when needed while wearing appropriate PPE (facemasks).
+Activities are designed to encourage social distancing.

 When considering if After School Rec is appropriate for your child, our recommendations include that participants have the ability: